MadModsBattletech/BourbonVanillaEnhanced/CameraUnchained/README.md

 - Death
 - Melee

 This mod prevents that and will (by default, configurable) replace these forced camera movements with a simple focus on the relevant position (without disabling control or randomly changing rotation).
+Some less intrusive camera events are whitelisted (by default, configurable), such as the initial objective focus, artillery cams and the mission ending ride.

 ## Thanks
 * pardeike